metglobal-compass/spring-changelog-viewer/README.md

 (e.g. if your project URL is `http://localhost:8080`, then you can access changelog page on `http://localhost:8080/changelog`)

-For default usage, CHANGELOG.md must exist at root of the project.
+For default usage, CHANGELOG.md should be in default resource folder (`src/main/resources`) or you should include file as a resource like shown in below pom.xml code.
 If filename is different, then you should specify `fileName` in URL query. (e.g. `/changelog?fileName=Different.md`)

 ### Usage